MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/wdi-wi-fi-messages.md

 ---
 title: WDI message structure
-description: All WDI command messages must start with a WDI\_MESSAGE\_HEADER structure.
-The command header is followed by zero or more type-length-value (TLV) structures. ms.assetid: 09663C5F-A458-479F-B450-A994486A6C18
+description: This section describes the structure for WDI command messages ms.assetid: 09663C5F-A458-479F-B450-A994486A6C18
 ---